-Once you have all the dependencies sorted out, enable the chroma plugin in your configuration (see Using Plugins) to benefit from fingerprinting the next time you run beet import.
+Once you have all the dependencies sorted out, you can enable fingerprinting by editing your configuration file.
+Put chroma on your plugins: line.
+With that, beets will use fingerprinting the next time you run beet import.

 You can also use the beet fingerprint command to generate fingerprints for items already in your library.
 (Provide a query to fingerprint a subset of your library.)
 The generated fingerprints will be stored in the library database.
 If you have the import.write config option enabled, they will also be written to files' metadata.